logicmagix/XTide86/README.md

 # XTra IDE 86 NEWS:

-NOTICE!!
+NOTICE FOR EXISTING USERS!!
 You must run xtide86 --update within your repo directory to fix install.sh issues related to the ncurses-term dependency if you run into issues or alternately re-clone the repo from GitHub for the fixed installer.

 **Version:** `v1.1.0`